 HOGUERAS DE SAN ANTON (JANUARY).

 The fires light the streets.
 At night, the neighbors gather around the fire, where they eat meat, potatoes and sausages accompanied by some drinks.
 People keep singing and dancing all night long.

 SAN MARCOS (25 OF APRIL).

 It’s called snack day.
-Families and friends are going to spend the whole day in the field.
-Formerly the women took to them to eat the husbands to the field since then this day is festive.
+Families and friends go to spend the whole day out in the field.
+Formerly the women took to them to eat the husbands to the field and since then this day is festive.

 EL DIA DE LA CRUZ (MAY).